symfony-cmf/symfony-cmf-docs/index.rst

 Looking for some in depth information about a CMF Bundle?
 Want a list of all the configuration options of a bundle?
 Want to know if you can use a bundle independently and how to do it?
-The reference is the right place to search.
+In this case the reference is the right place for you.

 .. toctree::
 	:maxdepth: 1